Luke-Schreiber/light-weighted-ml-library/README.md

 It will prompt the user with their preferred selection of adaboost, bagging, random forest, or LMS.
 When the user selects LMS, it will prompt the user with batch-gradient and stochastic gradient.

+All parameter changes will be prompted to the user with options, and the user enters the number corresponding with the option